surya-shodan/aws-lambda-redshift-loader/README.md

 Enter the Database Username | Y | The username which should be used to connect to perform the COPY.
 Please note that only table owners can perform COPY, so this should be the schema in which the target table resides.
 Enter the Database Password | Y | The password for the database user.
 Will be encrypted before storage in Dynamo DB.
 Enter the Table to be Loaded | Y | The Table Name to be loaded with the input data.
 Should the Table be Truncated before Load?
 (Y/N) | N | Option to truncate the table prior to loading.
-Use this option if you will subsequently process the input patch and only want to see 'new' data with this ELT process.
+Use this option if you will subsequently process the input patch and only want to see 'new' data with this ETL process.
 Enter the Data Format (CSV, JSON or AVRO) | Y | Whether the data format is Character Separated Values, AVRO or JSON data (http://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html).
 If CSV, Enter the CSV Delimiter | Yes if Data Format = CSV | Single character delimiter value, such as ',' (comma) or '|' (pipe).
 If JSON, Enter the JSON Paths File Location on S3 (or NULL for Auto) | Yes if Data Format = JSON | Location of the JSON paths file to use to map the file attributes to the database table.
 If not filled, the COPY command uses option 'json = auto' and the file attributes must have the same name as the column names in the target table.